This Company May Have The Best Employee Perk: They'll Pay For Your Wedding

 The CEO of Boxed is not kidding around when it comes to job perks for enticing candidates and retaining good employees.
-Chieh Huang pays for weddings for employees and university tuition for his employee's children.
-According to CNBC and an astounded Matt Lauer at the Today Show, full-time employees can get up to $20,000 (£11,000) for use towards a wedding.
-The university tuition amounts weren't disclosed.
+Chieh Huang pays for weddings for employees and college tuition for his employee's children.
+According to CNBC and an astounded Matt Lauer at the Today Show, full-time employees can get up to $20,000 for use towards a wedding.
+The college tuition amounts weren't disclosed.

 When we say that the CEO pays, we're not kidding.
 That's not just a polite euphemism covering a corporate expense that Huang takes credit for.
 It works like this: Huang donates part of his salary as CEO and Founder to a nonprofit foundation that then gives the money to the employees.